konfer-be/konfer-be/README.md

  Hi there!
 I'm Steve, full stack developer, cross triathlete, mixer, traveler and nature lover.
 </p>

-- :neckbeard: I’m currently working on vanilla JS features and storage browser side.
+- :neckbeard: I’m currently working on vanilla JS features and open source ESM modules.
 - :swimmer: :bicyclist: :runner: I'm preparing the full distance <a href="https://www.xterraplanet.com/race/xterra-belgium-xterra-full-distance-triathlon" target="_blank">Xterra Belgium 2024</a>.
 - :boom: I'm playing around pieces of code with or without framework.
 - :black_nib: I'm blogging a little bit in french on the Konfer <a href="https://lab.konfer.be" target="_blank">laboratory</a>.